 Children and teenagers with autism spectrum disorder (ASD) might need longer to understand that their bodies will change in puberty.
 You can help your child get used to the idea by starting preparations early.

-Most parents wonder when to start talking about puberty with their child.
-You might be worried that you’ll confuse your child with information that she doesn’t need yet.
+Most parents wonder when to start talking about puberty with their children.
+You might be worried that you’ll confuse your child with information that he doesn’t need yet.

-Children with autism spectrum disorder (ASD) often need longer to adjust to and understand changes in their lives than typically developing children.
-If your child isn’t prepared for the body changes that happen in puberty, he might feel confused, or frightened that there’s something wrong with him.
+Children with autism spectrum disorder (ASD) often need more time than typically developing children to adjust to and understand changes in their lives.
+If your child isn’t prepared for the physical changes that happen in puberty, she might feel confused, or frightened that there’s something wrong with her.

-You know your child best, so you’re the best person to decide how much preparation time she needs.
+You know your child best, so you’re the best person to decide how much preparation time he needs.
 There might also be other things that influence your decision.
-If your child has a behaviour or habit that would be best changed before puberty starts – for example, taking her clothes off – you might start a bit earlier.
-She’ll need extra help to understand why she can’t take her top off any more.
+If your child has a behaviour or habit – for example, taking his clothes off – that would be best changed before puberty starts, you might start a bit earlier.
+He’ll need extra help to understand why he can’t take his clothes off any more.

 As a guide, puberty usually begins around:

 - 10-11 years for girls

 But it’s normal for the start of puberty to range from 8-13 years in girls and 9-14 years in boys.
 Every child is different.
 Genetics, nutrition and social factors all play a role in the onset of puberty.
 There’s no way of knowing exactly when your child will start puberty.

 Video Puberty and children with autism spectrum disorder

 This short video is about puberty and autism spectrum disorder (ASD).
 You’ll find out why it’s a good idea to talk about puberty early with your child with ASD to give her time to adjust to changes.
 You’ll also hear from parents who share their stories and experiences of supporting children with ASD who are going through puberty.